victordomingos/Count-files/README.md

 there are no such files in the folder or if the files are hidden, and the argument `--all` is not specified.

-Feedback is available by default for counting files by extension (table), and for counting the total number of files.
+Feedback is available by default for counting files by extension (table) and for counting the total number of files.
 Optional argument `-nf` or `--no-feedback` disables it.

 Using the `--no-feedback` argument allows you to speed up the processing of files a little.

-To search for files by extension (using `-fe` or `--file-extension`), feedback is the list itself.
+To search for files by extension (using `-fe` or `--file-extension`) feedback is the list itself.